 - Tieben, H. Scientific Board Committee, 12th IFoU Conference, Beyond Resilience: Towards to more integrated & inclusive urban resilience, Jakarta, Indonesia, 2019

-- The International Forum on Urbanism (IFoU) is a network of 24 universities with missions in strengthening the international collaboration in the field of Urbanism.
+- The International Forum on Urbanism (IFoU) is a network of 24 universities with missions in strengthening international collaboration in the field of Urbanism.
 Prof. Tieben has been actively involved in IFoU in promoting healthy city and community design research.
-In 2019, he served in the scientific committee board for the 12th IFoU Conference “Beyond Resilience" in Jakarta which included activities in meeting planners and policy makers from different Indonesian communities in discussing urban regeneration issues.
+In 2019, he served on the scientific committee board for the 12th IFoU Conference “Beyond Resilience” in Jakarta which included activities in meeting planners and policymakers from different Indonesian communities in discussing urban regeneration issues.

 Scholarly events: six in total